stephenprabhu/secret-santa-generator/README.md

   <li>Make The Interface Easy To Use</li>
   <li>Overcome the issue of any member in the group getting assigned thier own name or getting left behind</li>
   <li>Make the process of creating a group and assigning secret santas a quick process</li>
+  <li>Send emails to Each member in the group quickly and prevent the email from getting into the spam folder</li>
 </ul>

 <h5>Installation Instructions: </h5>